dr-wojak/econ/README.md

 - Elicits preferences through MAUT, not incentive mechanisms
 - Focuses on energy reduction, not incentive compatibility

-**Engergy Costs:** For bilateral negotiation with complete information, Raiffa's energy cost is lower than VCG mechanism:
+**Energy Costs:** For bilateral negotiation with complete information, Raiffa's energy cost is lower than VCG mechanism:

 Raiffa, market-making, and blockchain consensus all solve the same optimisation problem in different domains.